animpika/animpika/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Anim Shihab!

 - 🔭 I’m currently working on ML
-- 🌱 I’m currently learning on how to survive
+- 🌱 I’m currently learning on how to
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...